Eight dead, scores sick after drinking coconut wine in Philippines

-MANILA (Reuters) - At least eight people have been killed and 120 hospitalized after drinking coconut wine in the Philippines, including some who were celebrating at a Christmas party, health authorities said on Monday.
+MANILA (Reuters) - At least 11 people have been killed and more than 300 treated in hospital after drinking coconut wine in the Philippines, including some who were celebrating at a Christmas party, health and local authorities said on Monday.

 The poisoning occurred in Laguna and Quezon, two provinces south of Manila, and all had consumed lambanog, a drink popular in provinces and consumed widely during holidays and celebrations.

-Many were admitted to hospitals on the urging of the mayor in Rizal, Laguna, where the deaths occurred between Thursday and Sunday.
+Many were admitted to hospitals on the urging of mayor Vener Munoz in Rizal, Laguna, where the deaths occurred between Thursday and Sunday.

+Two people who had been in critical condition were improving, he told local radio.
+The coconut wine that was consumed had been made in his town, he added.

+Blood tests and samples of leftover lambanog would be collected and analysed on Monday, the Department of Health said.

-"All had a sad history of lambanog ingestion," the Department of Health's epidemiology department said in a text message.
+"All had a sad history of lambanog ingestion," the department said, referring to those poisoned.

 "Some bought for leisure drinking and birthday party, while others were donated by local officials during their Christmas party."